telenkor/migrator/README.md

 The application does not have any built-in database or interface for editing it.
 This is due to the fact that the necessary entries are made, as a rule, once.
 And only occasionally are they supplemented or changed.
 Having built-in functionality for this would unnecessarily complicate this project.

 - The data are stored in a config.plist file.
 Config file <em>must be in the same directory</em> as the application.
-For editing, you can use any plist file editor.
 - If you do not want to delete an entry from the file, but want to hide it, then add an asterisk to the appname (see point 1 below).
 - If a backup for this application already exists, then Migrator will create a new one with a name: %appname% [YYYY.MM.DD.HHMM]